KeremAR/DevOps-Cheat/CLOUD/AWS/Aws.md

     -   **EBS:** For high-performance block storage for a single EC2 instance (e.g., databases, boot volumes).
     -   **EFS:** For shared file storage across multiple Linux EC2 instances.
     -   **FSx:** For specialized file system needs (Windows, Lustre).
 2.  **Optimize S3 Costs with Lifecycle Policies:** Automatically move objects between storage classes (e.g., Standard -> Infrequent Access -> Glacier) based on age to save money.
+Use them to also clean up old/noncurrent versions.
 3.  **Secure Your Data:**
     -   **In S3:** Use Bucket Policies and IAM to enforce least privilege.
 Block all public access by default.
 Enable server-side encryption.
     -   **In EBS/EFS:** Leverage IAM and Security Groups to control access.
 Enable encryption at rest.